victordomingos/Count-files/README.md

 `countfiles -nr -nt -a ~/Documents`
 `countfiles --no-recursion --no-table --all ~/Documents`

+Count all files in a given directory with recursion, ignoring hidden files and hidden subdirectories, without feedback:

+`countfiles -nf ~/Documents`
+`countfiles --no-feedback ~/Documents`

+Search recursively for any files that have a `.txt` extension, in a given directory, without list and without feedback:

+`countfiles -nf -nl -fe txt ~/Documents`
+`countfiles --no-feedback --no-list -fe txt ~/Documents`

 Search recursively for any files that have a `.css` extension, in a given directory: